siljamdev/FragRoom/README.md

 If the application can't find the specified file or any of the following, it will display a warning and a green/blue interrogation mark.
 If the compiling process of the shader fails, it will display a warning detailing the error(so you have a hint on what to solve ;) ), and it will display a yellow/red warning symbol.

+I modified an existing GLSL notepad++ language to make it useful for this application.
+I do not take any credits because i did not do the majority of the work.
+I unfortunately dont remember where i found it.
+You can download it [here](./n++)

 ## Code-wise specifications
 The input of the shader is a vec2 called **fragCoord**.
 It has the coordinates of the pixel, ranging from \[-1, -1\](Left bottom corner) to \[1, 1\](Right top corner).
 The output is a vec4, which can be called **fragColor** or any other thing you would like.
 It must have the format (R, G, B, Alpha).